unpoly/unpoly3-slides/index.md

 `[up-observe]` is now `[up-watch]`\
 `up.observe()` is now `up.watch()`

-Watching fields gets a lot of useful options.
+Every form field can configure options for watching and validation.

 ---

 Field-specific watch options
 ----------------------------

-Every form field can configure individual options for watching and validation.\
 Options can be set for a field, the entire form or any container element.

 #### `[up-watch-event]`